slsu0424/slsu0424.github.io/_posts/2023-11-02-use-natural-language-converse-mimiciii-database.md

 ---
 If someone were to tell me that I would someday be able to query a database without writing SQL statements, I would have said its impossible.
 However, thanks to LLMs, a user can now dialogue with a database using natural language.
 This is an powerful capability that will be a game-changer for anyone that works with data, especially in healthcare.

 This tutorial continues on from the previous tutorial on using LLMs with Langchain.
-We will explore using LLMs and LangChain to interact with a SQL Database.
+We will explore using LLMs and LangChain to interact with MIMIC-III (critical care data) stored in a SQL Database.

 Pre-requisites:
 1. Knowledge of OpenAI